liorgrossman/darkness/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug or issue in Darkness
+about: Report a bug in Darkness
 labels:

 ---

-**Bug information**
+**Bug Information**
-(Browse to the affected website → click the moon icon → click "Send Feedback" → paste info here)
+(visit the affected website → click the moon icon → "Send Feedback" → "Bug Report" → paste here)
-Website:
+Site:
+Theme:
 URL:
-Theme used:
 Darkness Version:
 Browser:
+Operating System:

 **Bug Description**
-Please provide a clear and concise description of what the bug or issue is.
+Please provide a clear description of what the bug or issue is.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If necessary, add screenshots to help explain your problem.